Pickup (song)

 "Pickup" is a song co-written and recorded by Canadian country artist MacKenzie Porter.
 She wrote the track with Lydia Vaughan and Will Bundy, while it was produced by Joey Moi.
+It is the lead single from Porter's 2024 studio album Nobody's Born with a Broken Heart.

 Background

 After holding many writing sessions over Zoom during the COVID-19 pandemic, Porter wrote "Pickup" with several co-writers in one of her first writing sessions back in-person.
 She stated that it "felt like a really special song," adding that she's "never been more excited to release a song".

 Critical reception

 Rock N' Load stated that the song "features a bright, open-road feel, a rush of lush vocals and a hooky, modern-timeless presentation, as her mind and heart race with full-throttle nostalgia".
 Country 100 named the song their "Fresh Music Friday Song of the Day" for February 4, 2022.

 Accolades

 Commercial performance

 "Pickup" reached a peak of number one on the Billboard Canada Country chart for the week of June 18, 2022, marking Porter's fourth career number one in her home country.
 The song also peaked at number 65 on the Canadian Hot 100 for the same week.
-It has also been certified Gold by Music Canada.
+It has also been certified Platinum by Music Canada.